icebert04/icebert04.github.io/_posts/2019-4-20-humility-is-the-gateway-to-more-blessing.md

 I also got to talk to Donna, a housewife, who is making a killing on her delectable **"Kakanin"** like Peanut Roll and Puto Flan.
 These two still remains locals in our town, with kids, and as happy as ever.

-And when I've heard Sheryl, their classmate who now works in Italy, will be coming over... that's is when I started to become cautious.
+And when I've heard Sheryl (picture at extreme right), their classmate who now works in Italy, will be coming over... that's is when I started to become cautious.
 I said to my wife... **"What another one"**?
 Then I calm down and said to myself... **"Be ready for it Francis"**! **"Let the games begin"**!